marian-kadanka/checkout-fees-for-woocommerce/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Plugin extends WooCommerce by adding options to *set payment gateways fees and discounts*.
+Set fees or discounts for WooCommerce payment gateways.

 == Description ==

-WooCommerce Payment Gateways Fees and Discounts.
+**Checkout Fees for WooCommerce** plugin extend WooCommerce by adding options to set **payment gateways fees or discounts**.

 = Feedback =
 * We are open to your suggestions and feedback - Thank you for using or trying out one of our plugins!